MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-schedule-scan.md

 ## Schedule a scan with Microsoft Defender for Endpoint on macOS

-You can create a scanning schedule using the _Microsoft Defender for Endpoint on macOS_ on a macOS device.
+You can create a scheduled scan for your macOS which is built-in to Microsoft Defender for Endpoint on macOS.

 For more information on the _.plist_ file format used here, see [About Information Property List Files](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) at the official Apple developer website.

-dailyConfiguration and/or weeklyConfiguration
+Below is a sample of daily and/or weekly configuration for the scheduled scan on macOS.

 Schedules are based on the local time zone of the device.